SarahImad/SarahImad/README.md

-🌱 A passionate software engineer committed to building impactful solutions and continuously growing.
+🌱 Committed to building impactful solutions, continuously learning, and growing as a software engineer.

 📫 How to reach me **Saraiafham20330@gmail.com**